NCAA tournament bubble watch: At large-bids for March Madness

 Given how tough the remaining schedule is for both Minnesota and Purdue, I thought it was prudent to share this, from our Dave Ommen: “Historically, the most losses we’ve seen for an at-large team is 15.
 And it’s extremely rare for teams to receive at-large bids when their overall record isn’t at least four games above .500.
 Something to keep in mind, especially with losses mounting for several teams in the Big 10.
 Last year’s Indiana team finished 19-16 with six Quad 1 wins and 9 Quad 1/2 wins and was one of the teams to just miss – largely because of a 3-9 road record and 4-10 record away from home overall.”

+INDIANA (NET: 61, NBC: 11): The Hoosiers are buoyed by the fact that they have wins over Michigan State (11), Florida State (13) and Ohio State (21) right now.
+They are 5-8 against the top two Quads, and their only Quad 2 loss is hardly a bad loss — Arkansas (38) at home when the Razorbacks were at full strength.
+Yes, the Hoosiers have lost four straight games.
+They also have a schedule that features six more Quad 1 opponents, and the two Quad 2 games are Minnesota (40) and Wisconsin (33) at home.
+If they can get this thing turned around, they are still in a very, very good spot.
+That’s a big ‘if’ at this point right now, however.

-MINNESOTA (NET: 42, NBC: First four out): The Gophers picked up their sixth win over Quad 1 and 2 opponents by beating Wisconsin (35) at home on Wednesday.
-They are 12-10 on the season, but all 10 of those losses have come against Quad 1 or 2 opponents.
+MINNESOTA (NET: 40, NBC: Off the bubble): The Gophers picked up their sixth win over Quad 1 and 2 opponents by beating Wisconsin (35) at home on Wednesday, and followed that up by getting worked over at Penn State (19).
+They are 11-11 on the season, but all 10 of those losses have come against Quad 1.
+Their “worst” loss is DePaul (64) at home.
 The biggest red flag with Minnesota is that they have just one win away from home on the season — at Ohio State (15).

-PURDUE (NET: 29, NBC: First four out): Purdue is, apparently, the best basketball team on the planet when they are playing in Mackey Arena.
-On Wednesday, they scored 61 first half points in a 104-68 win over a very good Iowa (30) team.
-The Boilermakers are still in a bit of a precarious spot due to the sheer number of losses they have — including a Quad 3 loss at Nebraska (171) — but with arguably the toughest schedule in all of college basketball left, they will have chances to make up ground.
+They need to start winning, but they are in a place where getting hot for two weeks will be enough to get them up as high as a No. 8 seed.

 PAC-12 BUBBLE WATCH

-STANFORD (NET: 27, NBC: Play-in game): The Cardinal are already in a weird spot because of a resume that lacks top end wins, and then they went out and lost at Utah (74) in overtime.
-Stanford has now lost four of their last five games, and three of those four losses came to league goes that are outside the top 75.
-And now they have to go to Boulder to face off with Colorado (18).
-Jerod Haase is digging himself a hole he might not be able to get out of.
+STANFORD (NET: 30, NBC: Play-in game): Stanford’s season went from bad to worse this week.
+First, they loss in overtime at Utah (70).
+Then, playing at Colorado (16) — easily the best available win left on their schedule — the Cardinal were up by 16 points in the second half when Oscar da Silva, their best player, suffered a head injury that may keep him out for a while.
+They host the Arizona schools this weekend.
+As it stands, Stanford has lost five of their last six games and have just two Quad 1 wins vs. an ugly Quad 3 loss at Cal (151).
+This weekend is monumental for them.

-ARIZONA STATE (NET: 54, NBC: First four out): The Sun Devils landed a win over UCLA (111) at home, avoiding what would be the only Quad 3 loss to their name.
-This win puts them in a position to land another Quad 2 win against USC (49) on Saturday.
-Arizona State has a pair of Quad 1 wins and is sitting at 5-8 against the top two Quads, but their only top 50 win came against Arizona (9).
-They’ve won at Washington (56), Oregon State (82) and San Francisco (100) and beat St. John’s (72) on a neutral.
-I like Arizona State’s resume more than Dave does.
-I would have them in the tournament.
+ARIZONA STATE (NET: 54, NBC: Play-in game): The Sun Devils landed a sweep of the LA schools this weekend, meaning that they now have a trio of Quad 1 wins — Arizona (10), at Washington (60), at Oregon State (67) — and is sitting at 7-8 against the top two Quads.
+They’ve also won at San Francisco (103) and beat St. John’s (72) on a neutral.
+I like Arizona State’s resume more than Dave does, and would have them bumped up a couple of spots from where they are now.

 SEC BUBBLE WATCH

+FLORIDA (NET: 45, NBC: 10): The Gators got run out of Oxford by Ole Miss (93) on Saturday, giving Mike White a third questionable road loss this season.
+As it stands, Florida’s resume is more or less built on a home win over Auburn (15) and a neutral court win over Xavier (44).
+They are 5-9 against the top two Quads without a Quad 3 or 4 loss, but this is still not a very strong resume.
+With two games left against Kentucky (22) and a home date with LSU (27), the Gators are not as comfortable is it may seem.

-ARKANSAS (NET: 37, NBC: 10): Arkansas missed on a chance to land a Quad 1 win by blowing a late lead to Auburn (17) and losing in overtime.
-Eric Musselmann has this team at 16-6 overall with a pair of Quad 1 wins — at Alabama (43) and at Indiana (51) — but they do have a home loss to South Carolina (80) and a loss at Western Kentucky (117).
-Three of their next four games are on the road, and Isaiah Joe is out indefinitely after knee surgery.
-These two weeks are going to be enormous.
+ARKANSAS (NET: 38, NBC: 10): Arkansas missed on a chance to land a Quad 1 win by blowing a late lead to Auburn (17) and losing in overtime.
+Then they went out and lost at Missouri (96) on Saturday.
+Eric Musselmann has this team at 16-7 overall with a pair of Quad 1 wins — at Alabama (42) and at Indiana (61) — but they do have a home loss to South Carolina (77) and a loss at Western Kentucky (120).
+Two of their next three games are on the road.
+Those three games are going to be enormous.

 MISSISSIPPI STATE (NET: 41, NBC: Play-in game): The Bulldogs whiffed on a chance bolster their resume with a win at Kentucky (24) on Tuesday night, which isn’t a problem in and of itself.
-The issue is that the Bulldogs don’t have any games left against Kentucky, LSU or Auburn.
-Other than Arkansas (37) on the road, there isn’t a likely tournament team left on their schedule.
-They have to hope that their win at Florida (40) will hold up if they can’t beat the Hogs in Fayetteville, which is not going to be easy with a pair of Quad 3 losses to their name.
-I would have the Bulldogs out of the tournament.
+The issue is that the Bulldogs don’t have any games left against Kentucky (22), LSU (27) or Auburn (15).
+Other than Arkansas (38) on the road, there isn’t a likely tournament team left on their schedule.
+They have to hope that their win at Florida (45) will hold up if they can’t beat the Hogs in Fayetteville, which is not going to be easy with a pair of Quad 3 losses to their name.
+I would have the Bulldogs out of the tournament, and Saturday’s home win over Vanderbilt (152) does nothing to change my mind on that.

-ALABAMA (NET: 43, NBC: Off the bubble): The Crimson Tide blew a 15 point lead at home in losing to Tennessee (70) on Tuesday night.
-With just one Quad 1 win to their name, the Crimson Tide need all the help they can get right now, and losing their third straight game like this is the opposite of that.
-It’s also a red flag that Alabama’s only wins away from home are Belmont (116) and Southern Miss (275) on neutrals and Vanderbilt (168) and Samford (308) on the road.
+ALABAMA (NET: 42, NBC: Next four out): The Crimson Tide blew a 15 point lead at home in losing to Tennessee (68) on Tuesday night, but followed that up by snapping a three-game losing streak with a road win at Georgia (105).
+With just one Quad 1 win to their name, the Crimson Tide need all the help they can get right now.
+Alabama has five wins away from home, but none of them came against top 100 teams.
 The good news?
-Penn (151) has played their way into being a Quad 3 loss.
-With Auburn (18) and LSU (22) next week, winning at Georgia (90) on Saturday is a must-win.
+Penn (145) has played their way into being a Quad 3 loss.
+With Auburn (18) and LSU (22) next week, this may be the stretch that determines where Alabama plays this postseason.

-TENNESSEE (NET: 65, NBC: Off the bubble): Just when it looked like we could write the Vols off, they turn around and erase a 15 point deficit at Alabama (43) to pick up their third Quad 1 win of the season.
-They are still just 13-9 overall with three Quad 2 losses and a Quad 3 loss, but the Vols still play eight Quad 1 games, and that doesn’t include Florida at home.
-They can survive this if they get hot.
+TENNESSEE (NET: 68, NBC: Off the bubble): Just when it looked like we could write the Vols off, they turn around and erase a 15 point deficit at Alabama (43) to pick up their third Quad 1 win of the season.
+They are still just 13-9 overall with three Quad 2 losses and a Quad 3 loss, but the Vols still play seven Quad 1 and 2 games.
+Beating Kentucky (22) on Saturday would have helped quite a bit, but it’s hardly a killer.
+If they can get hot they have a chance.

 BUBBLE WATCH FOR EVERYONE ELSE

-UTAH STATE (NET: 55, NBC: Next four out): The Aggies lost at San Diego State (1) on Saturday, which might seal their fate as an NIT team barring an automatic bid.
-Wins over LSU (19) and Florida (42) are nice, but with three road losses to sub-95 teams and no more chances to land marquee wins, how are they going to make up for those losses?
+UTAH STATE (NET: 48, NBC: Next four out): The Aggies beat UNLV (143) and Boise State (94) at home this week, which ensures they still are in the mix.
+Wins over LSU (27) and Florida (45) are nice, but with three road losses to sub-95 teams and no more chances to land marquee wins, how are they going to make up for those losses?
 They don’t play another top 90 team the rest of the season.
+I don’t see how they can get in without beating San Diego State (1) in the MWC tournament.